johnrraymond/greatlibraryserver/readme.md

 ***Save the account address and paswword.
 The account needs to be added to ~john/bakerydemo/.env as the cCA***

-# Use the tool in moralis dir.
-Save the result in the .env as the cCAPrivateKey
+# Find your private key cCAPrivateKey and cCAPrivateKeyEncrypted
 ```
 (cd ~john/bakerydemo/moralis; node getPrivateKey.js "your mnemonic here" vOVH6sdmpNWjRRIqCc7rdxs01lwHzfr3)     ## Change the password to your real password for prod
 ```